Acciorocketships/DesktopTrader/README.md

     pip3 install -e .

 _**Note:** This will install the package in developer mode, code modifications will be reflected immediately system wide.
 Do not remove the installation directory.
 If you want to install in production mode instead, omit the `-e` flag._

+### Test

+Test coverage is currently limited, but is constantly improving.
+To run all unit tests:

+    python3 -m unittest discover

+This may take some time due to AlphaVantage API tests.